 i) The spatial arrangement of the polymer chains.
 TMC is a reactive polymer and at low diluted concentrations, a small number of primary inter-chain interactions are established, so the TMC charged sites available for external coupling are maximized.
 As the polymeric concentration increases, there is an increase in the hydrodynamic volume per unit of molecular weight.
 Such an increase of mass favors interactions between ionic groups located in the same or in different chains leading to the formation of coils densely overlapped (Freitas et al., 2010).
 The extensive chain entanglement causes the polymer to collapse in a smaller configuration (Wyatt et al., 2011), reducing the overall interaction to fungal surface.
 This effect was also observed when assaying TMC against bacteria (Goy and Assis, 2014);

 ii) The gradual weakening as the concentration increases has also been interpreted as a consequence of the elution of chitonolytic enzymes that hydrolyze Chit-based polymers into reduced sugars and D-glucosamine unities (Wang et al., 2008).
 Such fractions can be further utilized as nutriments accelerating microorganism growth.
-Li et al. (2008) report such behavior in assaying Chit against Aspergillus niger, whose maximum activity was at a concentration of 1.0 to 2.0 gL-1 followed by a gradual fungal growth as the polymer concentration increases.
+Li et al. (2008) report such behavior in assaying Chit against Aspergillus niger, whose maximum activity was at a concentration of 1.0 to 2.0 gl-1 followed by a gradual fungal growth as the polymer concentration increases.
 Further investigation is needed to better understand this behavior.

 No significant reduction in fungal growth was observed when using only acetic acid, indicating that the solvent had little or no effect on the measured antimicrobial activity.